-Your purchase and/or registrations support our mission to empower women, men, & kids to lead active lifestyles.
+Your purchase and/or registrations support our mission to empower PNW ladies, men, & kids to lead active lifestyles through running and adventure.

 We are raising funds for the Black Womens Voters League (apparel sales).

 We will be commemorating RBG's passing, life, and accomplishments on 9/18/21.

 However, you can register & run/walk ANYTIME & ANYWHERE.

 VOTE IN 2020.
 PNW Ladies Running Group presents a virtual 5k to encourage everyone to vote!
 We also LOVE RBG and will be sharing fun facts about the Supreme Court Justice as well as sharing information on voting.

 You can run anytime, anywhere after receiving your race packet!